johnwarmour/holidays/README.md

+# holidays

-"Buncha functions to handle holiday things.
+Buncha functions to handle holiday things.
 Usefulness or uselessness TBD.
-Sometimes the exercise is the point."
+Sometimes the exercise is the point.